How to use the DeskCycle

 This is the wrong way to pedal the a mini exercise bike.
 If you pedal it this way, the bike will slide forward.

 When you first get the bike, set the resistance to level 1.
-This is the minimum resistance.
-Practice pedaling at this resistance.
+Practice pedaling at this resistance for at least a week.
 Focus on pedaling downward as shown in the above diagram.

 When you pedal you should focus on keeping your upper body still.
 Only your legs should be moving.
 Keeping your head still makes it easier to focus on your work.
 One of the advantages that a bike has over a treadmill is that you can keep your head still.